 Councilman Reed is an advocate of minority equality in the workforce and has made strides in the educational field, including a proposal for City employees to mentor students.
 Other projects include the newly rebuilt A.J Rickoff Elementary, a senior center on Union Avenue, and the environmental cleanup and development of Kinsman Avenue and E. 116th Street.
 Future plans include a post office and a library.

-Councilman Reed serves as a member of the Health and Human Services, Legislation and Public Parks, Property and Recreation Committees.
+Councilman Reed serves as a member of the Transportation, Municipal Services and Properties, and Workforce and Community Benefits Committees.

 Reed began his public service career working for the State of Ohio.
 He worked for the Civilian Conservation Corps and ran the federal Youth Apprenticeship Program, where the City partnered with unions to hire youth from public housing.
 Reed was asked to come to San Francisco to work with Mayor Willie B. Brown to improve public housing, and later became the Intergovernmental Affairs Officer.
 Among his achievements, he secured over $30 million to help San Francisco obtain the most improved public housing in the nation.